shlomokraus/superficial/README.md

 Code review is a tedious task.
 It is more frustrating to find files that only have formatting updates without a change of functionality - those are **superficial changes**.

-There are many reasons why this happens - a developer might have an automatic beautify on his IDE, he might start editing a file and stopped without reverting all changes and many more.
-No matter the reason, this makes the code review task even harder and also makes it difficult to track changes in the commit log.
+There are many reasons why this happens - an automatic beautifier running in IDE, forgetting to revert changes, forgotten newlines or spaces.
+No matter the reason, superficial update makes the code review task even harder and adds chaos to the commit log.

-Formatting changes should only be allowed in files that have actual functionality change.
-A formatting only changes should be submitted in its own pr.
+**Formatting changes should only be allowed in files that have actual functionality change or be submitted in their own pr.**

 ## This bot will:
 1. Post status message indicating the PR contains superficial updates.